RichardKentos/medical-imaging/README.md

 # fyp2023

+# Running the program
+To run the program and output the csv file needed for training the model, run the main function in main.py, to train the model and evaluate it run the train.py script.

+# Project structure

 Use the public dataset from https://data.mendeley.com/datasets/zr7vgbcyr2/1 .
 The data should go in the same level, as the code of this repository, and stay in the same organisation as when you download it.

 ```